← All articles

 The management question

 This is not an argument against AI.
 It is a management question: which tasks should stay manual on purpose, not because AI can’t do them, but because your team’s judgment depends on practicing it?
+The distinction between usage and value is the same one that the AI measurement gap exposes at the organizational level: counting tools deployed tells you nothing about what those tools actually changed.

 Three areas where intentional manual work protects capability: